When you wake up in the morning, what’s the first thing that you do?

 - If you have to work on a kitchen or living room table, try to pack away your working tools at the end of each day.
 Out of sight, out of mind – this will stop you from thinking about work when you’re trying to unwind

 - Turn your machines off at the end of the day.
-It’s not only better for your tech, it also stops you hearing or seeing any notifications popping up throughout the night
+It’s not only better for your tech, but it also stops you from hearing or seeing any notifications popping up throughout the night

 3. Provide a handover before taking leave

 Before you head off on holiday, help yourself avoid thinking about work with a detailed handover.
 Work with your manager to find other people who can support your duties while you’re away, and give those people specific written instructions or information.

 You should also make your team aware of any events or important moments that are happening while you’re away and how they can respond to them.
 Creating this kind of handover will give you the confidence to maintain boundaries while you’re on vacation.